GaussianAvatars: Photorealistic Head Avatars with Rigged 3D Gaussians: Related Work

 Head avatar creation advanced through the uptake of differentiable rendering and scene representations. \citet{thies2016face2face} instigated a shift toward digital avatars with real-time face tracking and authentic face reenactment.
 Advancements in image synthesis with neural networks \cite{thies2019deferred, chan2019everybody} boosted the controllability of head avatars from lip-syncing to expression transfer and head motions~\cite{suwajanakorn2017synthesizing,kim2018deep,xu2023latentavatar}. \citet{gafni2021dynamic} learn a NeRF conditioned on an expression vector from monocular videos. \citet{grassal2022neural} subdivide and add offsets to FLAME \cite{FLAME:SiggraphAsia2017} to enhance its geometry and enable a dynamic texture via an expression-dependent texture field.
 IMavatar~\cite{zheng2022avatar} learns a 3D morphable head avatar with neural implicit functions, solving for a map from observed to canonical space via iterative root-finding.
 HeadNeRF \cite{hong2022headnerf} learns a NeRF-based parametric head model with 2D neural rendering for efficiency.

 INSTA~\cite{zielonka2023instant} deforms query points to a canonical space by finding the nearest triangle on a FLAME~\cite{FLAME:SiggraphAsia2017} mesh, and combines this with InstantNGP~\cite{muller2022instant} to achieve fast rendering.
 Like INSTA, we also use triangles to warp the scene, but we build a consistent correspondence between a 3D Gaussian and a triangle instead of querying the nearest one for each timestep. \citet{zheng2023pointavatar} explore point-based representations with differential point splatting.
 They define a point set in canonical space and learn a deformation field conditioned on FLAME's expression vectors to animate the head avatar.
 While the scale of a point has to be manually set for their method, it is an optimizable parameter for 3D Gaussians.
-AvatarMAV \cite{xu2023avatarmav} defines a canonical radiance field and a motion field, both with voxel grids.
-To model deformations, a set of voxel grid motion bases are blended according to an input 3DMM expression vector \cite{blanz2003face, paysan20093d}.
+NeRFBlendShape \cite{Gao2022nerfblendshape} models a dynamic scene by blending hash tables with 3DMM parameters \cite{blanz2003face, paysan20093d}.
+AvatarMAV \cite{xu2023avatarmav} decouples motion and appearance, blending voxel grids only for the motion field.